 Our dataset creation is based on the \textsc{IteraTeR+} dataset proposed by \citet{kim-etal-2022-improving} who combined datasets from various text editing tasks (See Table \ref{tab:data-examples}).
 Their work, in turn, is based on \citet{du-etal-2022-understanding-iterative}, who categorized each edit into \textsc{meaning-changed} or \textsc{non-meaning-changed}.
 Edits that belong to the latter group are further assigned to \textsc{fluency}, \textsc{coherence}, \textsc{clarity}, or \textsc{style}.
 The aforementioned taxonomy of edit intents from \textsc{IteraTeR} reflects writers' general intention behind their revision, providing more in-depth information than just superficial edit operations, such as \textsc{add} and \textsc{delete}.

-Similar to \citet{kim-etal-2022-improving}, our work focuses on \textsc{non-meaning-changed} edits.
-However, we consider those edits to be ones that do not add new information or perform fact updates.
-Since the \textsc{style} edit intention is quite subjective in nature, we allow for the possibility of meaning change so as to fulfill the needs of making stylistic edits, but we constrain the editing tasks to ensure the edited texts are semantically similar to the sources, and not to the extent of adding new information or fact updates.
-With this in mind, we expand the \textsc{style} edit intention category from \textsc{IteraTeR+} to include four new sub-intentions: \textit{Paraphrasing}, \textit{Formality Style Transfer} (or \textit{Formalization}), and \textit{Neutralization}.
+Similar to \citet{kim-etal-2022-improving}, our work focuses on non-\textsc{meaning-changed} edits.
+We consider those edits to be ones that do not add new information or perform fact updates.
+Since the \textsc{style} edits are quite subjective in nature, we allow for the possibility of meaning change so as to fulfill the needs of making stylistic edits, but we constrain the editing tasks to ensure the edited texts are semantically similar to the sources, but not to the extent of adding new information or fact updates.
+With this in mind, we expand the \textsc{style} edit intention category from \textsc{IteraTeR+} to include three new sub-intentions: \textit{Paraphrasing}, \textit{Formality Style Transfer} (or \textit{Formalization}), and \textit{Neutralization}.

 The aforementioned \textsc{IteraTeR} dataset taxonomy lends itself conveniently to be articulated as natural language instructions and allows us to naturally formulate them into instructional prompts (See Table \ref{tab:data-examples}).
 We rewrite each edit intention as a set of natural language instruction prompts to create the \method dataset.
-To allow models to adapt to linguistic variations of the instructions, we also include paraphrases of the instruction templates, e.g., instead of “\textit{Write}" we also use “\textit{Generate}” or "\textit{Rewrite}", or instead of “\textit{Paraphrase the text}” we use “\textit{Rewrite the text with different wording}", and so on.
-For each task, we develop a variety of such diverse instructional prompts, and randomly sample an instruction from the aforementioned group of task-specific instruction candidates to be pre-pended to the source in order to form an \texttt{<instruction: source, target>} data pair.
-We provide the full list of our instructional prompts in Appendix \ref{app:verbalizers}.
+To allow models to adapt to linguistic variations of the instructions, we also include paraphrases of the instruction templates, e.g., instead of “\textit{Write}" we also use “\textit{Generate}” or "\textit{Rewrite}," or instead of “\textit{Paraphrase the text}” we use “\textit{Rewrite the text with different wording}," and so on.
+For each task, we develop a variety of such diverse instructional prompts and randomly sample an instruction from the aforementioned group of task-specific instruction candidates to be pre-pended to the source in order to form an \texttt{<instruction: source, target>} data pair.
+We provide the full list of our instructional prompts in \S \ref{app:verbalizers}.
 In total, our training dataset consists of around 82K \texttt{<instruction: source, target>} pairs.
-We keep the original train-validation-test splits consistent as the original datasets, but diversify the train and validation splits with the paraphrasing augmentations.
-The details of datasets and instructions used to train our models is described in Appendix \ref{app:dataset_description}.
+We keep the original train-validation-test splits consistent as the original datasets but diversify the train and validation splits with the paraphrasing augmentations.
+The details of datasets and instructions used to train our models are described in \S \ref{app:dataset_description}.